jignasab01/Airline-passenger-Satisfaction-Prediction/README.md

 # Airline-passenger-Satisfaction-Prediction
-This project was compeleted as a part of data science and ai course project.
+This project was compeleted as a part of Data Science and AI course project.

+Installation
+---

+Create a virtual enviorment
+---

+To intall the requirements rn
+---
+virtual venv
+sourse venv/bin/activate
+pip[ install -r requirements.txt]